Executive Summary

 }

-Fish passage assessment procedures conducted through SERNbc in the Upper Fraser River Watershed since 2023 are amalgamated in Tables 4.1 - 4.2 which includes links to project reporting for each site.
+Fish passage assessment procedures conducted through SERNbc in the Francois Lake, Lower Chilako River, Lower Salmon River, Morkill River, Nechako River, Tabor River, Upper Fraser River, and Willow River watershed groups since 2023 are amalgamated in Tables 5.9 - 5.10 of Appendix - Assessment Data Summary which includes links to project reporting for each site.

 In 2025, the project area was expanded to include the Willow river, Lower Salmon River, and Tabor River watershed groups.
 Fish passage assessments were completed at 12 new sites, focusing on structures with potential barriers to upstream fish movement using standard provincial criteria.

-Habitat confirmation assessments were conducted at multiple sites within the Willow river and Tabor River watersheds, covering over XX km of stream length.
+Habitat confirmation assessments were conducted at 6 sites within the Tabor River and Willow River watershed groups, covering approximately 4.3 km of stream length.
 Detailed habitat metrics were documented alongside eDNA samples to evaluate habitat quality and presence of fish species.

 New in 2025, environmental DNA (eDNA) sampling was incorporated into the program at both previously assessed and newly added sites.
-A total of 38 samples were collected across 16 streams.
+A total of 33 samples were collected across 15 streams, alongside 5 field and office blanks run as protocol controls.

-Monitoring was conducted at two sites, including post-remediation evaluations at PSCIS crossings 196085 and 196200.
+Monitoring was conducted at two sites near Prince George, including post-remediation evaluations at Tabor Creek (PSCIS crossing 196085) and Bittner Creek (PSCIS crossing 196200).
 Monitoring included eDNA sampling and habitat observations.
 A custom effectiveness monitoring form tailored to fish passage projects was used and metrics assessed included flow velocity, substrate condition, channel constriction, riparian condition, and cover availability.

 A major challenge in advancing fish passage restoration is the complexity of working across jurisdictions and with multiple stakeholders—rail and highway authorities, forestry ministries, licensees, and private landowners.
 These partners are often being asked to accommodate priorities that originate outside their mandates and budgets.
 Convincing them to invest in difficult, high-cost interventions—like modifying crossings or relocating infrastructure—requires navigating uncertainty about costs and ecological outcomes, as well as a disconnect between the benefits to watershed health and the internal pressures or performance goals of these agencies.
 It’s a tough ask: to take on massive, uncertain projects when they’re already stretched thin with their own responsibilities.